tfranzel/drf-spectacular/docs/customization.rst

 Step 3: :py:class:`@extend_schema_field <drf_spectacular.utils.extend_schema_field>` and type hints
 ---------------------------------------------------------------------------------------------------
-Custom `SerializerField`s might not get picked up properly.
+Custom ``SerializerField``s might not get picked up properly.
 You can inform `drf-spectacular` on what is to be expected with the :py:func:`@extend_schema_field <drf_spectacular.utils.extend_schema_field>` decorator.
+It takes either basic types or a ``Serializer`` as argument.
+In case of basic types (e.g. str int etc.) a type hint is already sufficient.

 .. code-block:: python